xrdocs-staging/design/_blogs/2025-01-01-agile-services-networking-metro-1_0-hld-convert-old.md

 separate XGS-PON OLT chassis with a pluggable OLT used in Cisco routers.
 This enables providers to reduce the power and space footprint in remote locations and converge XGS-PON OLT function on routers providing other services such as fiber based L2VPN/L3VPN business services or mobile backhaul.

-### Cisco Routed PON Components
+# Agile Metro security